It’s time for Renewal!

-October 2020 update: The total amount raised is now $3.9 million.
-We still need to raise about $200,000.
-The Annex building has been demolished and construction has started on the new building.
+The total amount raised is now $4.4 million!
+The Annex building has been demolished and construction is nearly complete.

 Out of two old school buildings, 37 years ago in 1983, Bethesda Mission opened a Women’s Shelter located a mile directly east of the State Capitol Complex in the City of Harrisburg.
 Its vison began, and continues, to offer women in crisis help, hope, and healing through Jesus Christ in a safe, trustworthy, and loving environment.

 That vision will expand with a renewal of this site, continuing to offer long term recovery and transitional living, but also adding some emergency shelter beds and a safe haven for 18-24 year-old women whose lives are not derailed by addiction or unwanted pregnancy, but have nowhere else to go.